 This is the home page for the 7A classroom and Mr. Ritscher.
 Feel free to contact me with any questions or concerns at email@example.com

 As a STEM school, we place a high importance on Science, Technology, Engineering and Mathematics.
 I try to include these topics and how they overlap and reinforce each other in science.
-In every unit I teach I spend time explaining what engineering careers tie in to the specific area of science we are learning about.
+In every unit I teach I explain what engineering careers tie in to the specific area of science we are learning about.
 We also spend time doing hands on experimentation as we experience what an engineer would do.

 The outline of the science curriculum for the year looks like this: